rhomari/Unregister-httphandler/README.md

 ﻿# QRCODE-Auth
 In order for this to work we need to tweak server.go in "http" package.
 You can find the source code in GOROOT\src\net\http\server.go, replace GOROOT by actual path.
-Open server.go as administrator then add this peace of code :
+Open server.go as administrator then add this piece of code :

 ```go
 func (mux *ServeMux) UnhandleFunc(pattern string) {